Sorry, you need to enable JavaScript to visit this website.

 Requirements of creating a CFD include, but not limited to: Application, Petition, Resolution of Intention including Rate and Method of Apportionment and Boundary Map, Resolution of Formation, Public Hearing, majority protest process, and recordation of Notice of Special Tax.
 Prior to the formation of a CFD, it must be approved by a two-thirds margin of the qualified voters within the proposed district boundaries.
 If there are fewer than 12 registered voters within the proposed boundaries, the vote may pass by the current landowners.

-If you are interested in establishing a CFD, please submit a Special District Application and return to: Riverside County Office of Economic Development, Special Districts, Attn: Mike Franklin, 3403 10th Street, Ste.
+If you are interested in establishing a CFD, please submit a Special District Application and return to: Riverside County Office of Economic Development, Special Districts, Attn: Mike Franklin, [email protected] 3403 10th Street, Ste.
 400, Riverside, CA 92501.

 Special District Application